PaddlePaddle/Paddle/doc/getstarted/build_and_install/build_from_source_en.md

 1. **BLAS Dependencies(optional)**

-    CMake will search BLAS libraries from system.
+    CMake will search BLAS libraries from the system.
 If not found, OpenBLAS will be downloaded, built and installed automatically.
     To utilize preinstalled BLAS， you can simply specify MKL, OpenBLAS or ATLAS via `MKL_ROOT`, `OPENBLAS_ROOT` or `ATLAS_ROOT`.

     ```bash